ChaehyeongLee/MarineHeatWaves_xarray/README.md

 ## Data Requirements

-The input sea surface temperature data should:
+The input ocean temperature data should:

 - Be an xarray.DataArray with a time dimension
 - Have daily or sub-daily temporal resolution